NG-ZORRO/ng-zorro-antd/components/form/doc/index.en-US.md

 | `[nzValidateStatus]` | Template-driven Forms: The validation status | `'success'｜'warning'｜'error'｜'validating'` | - |
 | `[nzHasFeedback]`| Used with `nzValidateStatus`, this option specifies the validation status icon.
 Recommended to be used only with `Input`. | `boolean` | `false` |

+From `7.3.0` version, `nz-form-control` provide `status` variable, it will switch between `'success'｜'warning'｜'error'｜'validating'` automatically according to `[nzValidateStatus]` passed in, user can get it from template reference variables.

 ### nz-form-explain

 Validation messages